EOSIO/eos/docs/cleos/command-reference/get/get-currency-balance.md

----
-title: "get currency balance"
+## Description

-excerpt: "Retrieve the balance of an account for a given currency"
+Retrieve the balance of an account for a given currency
----

 ## Positional Parameters
 `contract` _TEXT_ - The contract that operates the currency